SokolskyNikita/pdf-to-markdown-cli/README.md

-# Marker PDF to Markdown Converter
+# PDF -> Markdown CLI utility

-A command-line tool that converts PDF documents to Markdown or JSON format using the Marker API.
-This tool provides comprehensive document conversion capabilities including OCR, image extraction, and layout analysis.
+Convenience CLI wrapper around the [Marker API](https://datalab.to/marker) which is currently the best-in-class for PDF->Markdown conversion.
+See the **/examples** folder for conversion examples.

-### Features & Capabilities of Marker's API
+### Features

-- **Document Conversion**
-  - Convert PDFs, Word documents, and PowerPoints to Markdown/JSON/HTML
-  - Support for multiple OCR languages
+  - Supported **inputs**: PDF, Word (.doc, .docx), PowerPoint (.ppt, .pptx), Images (.png, .jpg, .jpeg, .webp, .gif, .tiff)
-  - Intelligent image extraction and handling
+  - Supported **outputs**: Markdown and JSON
+  - Automatically splits large PDFs into smaller files for processing, speeds up processing up to 10x
+  - Can OCR in ~any language that's supported by modern LLMs
   - Automatic file name cleaning and organization
   - Optional LLM enhancement for improved accuracy, including table structure recognition
-  - Great support for inline math equations
+  - Excellent support for inline math equations
-  - Stores a cache of requests, lets you retrieve a requested file later if you accidentally close the terminal
+  - Stores the requests status in a local cache file, lets you resume interrupted conversions

-### Supported File Types

-- PDF (`.pdf`)
-- Word Documents (`.doc`, `.docx`)
-- PowerPoint (`.ppt`, `.pptx`)
-- Images (`.png`, `.jpg`, `.jpeg`, `.webp`, `.gif`, `.tiff`)

-### Installation & Setup
+### Installation & Usage

 1. Clone and navigate to the repository:
 ```bash